 Head to our Governance, strategies and plans page for an overview of which organisations are part of our Coordinating Executive Group.

-The Canterbury CDEM Group Office works to coordinate and facilitate the day to day planning and project work on behalf of the Canterbury CDEM Group.
-The Group Office is located in Christchurch and administered by Environment Canterbury.
+The Canterbury CDEM Group Emergency Management Office (GEMO) works to coordinate and facilitate the day-to-day planning and project work on behalf of the Canterbury CDEM Group.
+The GEMO is located in the Emergency Services Building of the Justice and Emergency Services Precinct in Christchurch.
+The GEMO is administered by Environment Canterbury.

 During an emergency response, the Canterbury CDEM Group Office will often activate a Emergency Coordination Centre to manage the response at a regional level.
 The focus of the Emergency Coordination Centre is often to provide assistance to impacted Canterbury Districts, assist with the provision of welfare support for those impacted and liaise with stakeholders, emergency services and central government agencies.

 The Canterbury Group Office consists of the following positions (as of early 2023):